-- The customer's name, and legal form (e.g., ABC Inc., or ABC Establishment); - The powers that regulate and bind the legal person (e.g., the articles of incorporation of a company),
+- The customer's name, and legal form (e.g., ABC Inc., or ABC Establishment); - The powers that regulate and bind the legal person (e.g., the articles of incorporation of a company), - The names and addresses of the relevant persons having senior management position in the legal person (e.g., Director, Chief Executive Officer etc.) - The address of the registered office, and, if different, a principal place of business.

-&lt;sup>7 The natural person(s) who ultimately owns or controls a customer and/or the natural person on whose behalf a transaction is being conducted.
-It also includes those persons who exercise ultimate effective control over a legal person or arrangement.

-&lt;sup>8 Source of wealth focuses on where the customer's wealth originated.
-Acceptable sources that validate source of wealth include: Proof of property sale, records of investment, commercial loan agreement letter, audited financial statements, written confirmation from a qualified accountant/lawyer, or grant of probate/copy of will.

-&lt;sup>9 Source of funds focuses on where the funds used for the transaction originated from - location/entity/format.
-Funds may originate from the sale of asset, salary, or earnings from business ownership or business activities.

-- The names and addresses of the relevant persons having senior management position in the legal person (e.g., Director, Chief Executive Officer etc.) - Т The address of the registered office, and, if different, a principal place of business.
-To verify the identity of a customer that is a legal person the reporting entity must obtain copy of reliable and independent source documents such as - I. d Proof of incorporation or similar evidence of establishment or existence (e.g., Certificate of ncorporation, Partnership Agreement, Certificate of Good Standing, or any other locumentation from a reliable independent source that can prove the name, form, and current existence of the customer).
-Identifying and verifying the identity of Legal Arrangements To identify a customer that is a legal arrangement e.g., trust or other similar type arrangements, the reporting entity must at a minimum obtain the following: - 1 The powers that regulate and bind the legal arrangement (e.g., Statement of Trustees) The names and addresses of customer's controlling bodies (e.g. trustee(s).
-The address of the registered, and if different, a principal place of business.
-To verify the identity of a customer that is a legal arrangement the reporting entity must obtain a copy of - Deed of Trust, or any other documentation from a reliable independent source that can prove the name, form, and current existence of the customer. ministry/statutory b ner that is a government organization or ministry or statutory body, the following information - 1 The name and address of the government organization/ministry/statutory body The ID of the person appearing on behalf of the government organization/ministry/statutory body To verify the identity of a customer that is a government organization, ministry, or statutory body, the reporting entity must obtain the following: letter from the government organization/ministry/statutory body authorizing the person to ppear on its behalf.
+To verify the identity of a customer that is a legal person the reporting entity must obtain copy of reliable and independent source documents such as -

+- Proof of incorporation or similar evidence of establishment or existence (e.g., Certificate of Incorporation, Partnership Agreement, Certificate of Good Standing, or any other documentation from a reliable independent source that can prove the name, form, and current existence of the customer).

+Identifying and verifying the identity of Legal Arrangements

+To identify a customer that is a legal arrangement e.g., trust or other similar type arrangements, the reporting entity must at a minimum obtain the following:

+- The powers that regulate and bind the legal arrangement (e.g., Statement of Trustees) - The names and addresses of customer's controlling bodies (e.g. trustee(s). - The address of the registered, and if different, a principal place of business.

+To verify the identity of a customer that is a legal arrangement the reporting entity must obtain a copy of -

+- Deed of Trust, or any other documentation from a reliable independent source that can prove the name, form, and current existence of the customer.

+Identifying and verifying the identity of other types of customers e.g., Government organization or ministry/statutory body

+To identify a customer that is a government organization or ministry or statutory body, the following information must be obtained from the customer:

+- The name and address of the government organization/ministry/statutory body - The ID of the person appearing on behalf of the government organization/ministry/statutory body

+To verify the identity of a customer that is a government organization, ministry, or statutory body, the reporting entity must obtain the following:

+- a letter from the government organization/ministry/statutory body authorizing the person to appear on its behalf.

 Such letter must be on the organization/ministry/statutory body official letterhead; it must carry the official stamp/seal of the organization/ministry/statutory body; and it must be signed by a senior official e.g., Permanent Secretary/Chairman/Director/Chief Executive Officer of the organization/ministry/statutory body.

-Identifying the beneficial owner To identify a customer that is the beneficial owner of a legal person (company/partnership etc.) - dentify the natural person(s) who ultimately have a controlling ownership interest in a legal person.
+Identifying the beneficial owner

+To identify a customer that is the beneficial owner of a legal person (company/partnership etc.) -

+- Identify the natural person(s) who ultimately have a controlling ownership interest in a legal person.

 If there is doubt as to whether the person(s) with the controlling ownership interest are the beneficial owner(s) or where no natural person exerts control through ownership interests, identify the natural person(s) (if any) exercising control of the legal person through other means.
-24